johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Finally, it would be a good idea to try both SD cards to be sure that they work properly and that both of them can be used to access your secrets.

 #### Preventing the Evil Maid Attack
 Keep your cloned sd card in a secure location.
 If someone steals your card it's not a problem (the card is encrypted) but if they put a keylogger on the boot partition without you knowing about it, then you will be giving away your password when you try to use it.
 So while you are not worried about theft, tampering is a big concern.
 In order know if your card has been tampered with, use sparkly nail polish.
+This is nail polish with glitter mixed in.
 Yes that's right, security experts use sparkly nail polish to tell if their sd cards have been tampered with.
 Just put the sd card in a small box and paint the seams of the box with sparkly nail polish.
 Then take several picturs of the box.